smartVISU-newstuff/widgets/basic.print hacks/readme.md

-# Hacks unsing the scripting option of basic.print
+# Hacks using the scripting option of basic.print
 The 'script' option of basic.print gives us a method to directly address elements on the page and change their properties using JavaScript and jQuery mobile.
 You just need to give the target elements a unique ID, e.g. 'myID' which is automatically concatenated with the page name by smartVISU in almost all widgets: '#myPage-myID'.